Instant Pot Cauliflower Mash

 Can I make this mashed cauliflower ahead of time?

-YES!
-It can be made about 3 days ahead of time!
-Store it in an airtight container and keep it in the fridge.
-Reheat it over low heat on the cooktop, and add in more butter if desired.
+Yes!
+It can be made a day or two ahead of time!
+Store it in an airtight container, and keep it in the fridge.
+Reheat it over low hear on the cooktop, and add in more butter if desired.
 You may want to garnish with some more fresh herbs to brighten up the bowl.

-If I'm using cauliflower florets, how much should I use?
+If I’m using florets, how much should I use?

 As I finish this recipe on December 22 of 2021, I have a package of frozen cauliflower mash with roasted garlic ready for Christmas dinner.
 We’re at a little historic adobe in Alpine, TX. with a very basic kitchen.
 I already have 1 dish out of the way!